fangdreth/MBAACC-Extended-Training-Mode/README.md

 	+ Roa visible and hidden charges
 	+ Sion bullets
 	+ Normal, auto-refill, and infinite options
++ Frame Data Display
+	+ Very in-depth information about the game state
+	+ Gameplay timeline
+	+ Frame advantage
+	+ And a lot of other nerdy bits
++ Save States
+	+ When enabled, F1 and F2 are changed to save and load save states

 ### Where is the fuzzy overhead from the first trailer?
 The current implementation does not produce behavior 1-to-1 to the vanilla game.
 It's very important for Training Mode to behave as similar as possible to Versus mode, so I have chosen to withold this feature until I can make something appropriate for the MBAACC community to practice with.